 This study has several limitations, including its small group size and descriptive nature.
 In addition, escalating from regular to high-dose etanercept was not randomised and blinded.
 We observed similar clinical improvements in both groups, even though treatment was not changed in most patients in the comparison group.
 It is possible that the etanercept dose was not increased in the comparison group because further clinical improvement was expected by the paediatric rheumatologist or by the patient/parents.
 This would be indicative of (unmeasured) confounding by indication, which may lead to false-negative findings.
 On the other hand, due to the lack of randomisation and blinding, one may have expected a placebo response to increasing the etanercept-dose.
-Still, no quantifiable clinical benefit was found.
+Still, the clinical course was similar in both groups.
+Moreover, due to the open label design, patients and their parents knew when their etanercept dose was increased which may theoretically have led to more alertness to adverse events.

 Furthermore, it is unknown whether the numerically higher rate of adverse events observed in this study is causally related to higher etanercept dosage.
 Exploring this further, we calculated rates of non-severe AEs per visit until eligibility for high-dose etanercept in both groups, and found that the frequency of AEs was, numerically, already somewhat higher in the high-dose than in the comparison group.
-This poses an additional challenge to interpretation of the trend towards more AEs that was found.
+This poses an additional challenge to interpretation of the data on AEs.
 Possibly, patients in the high-dose group may have been inherently more prone to the occurrence of AEs due to (unknown) confounders.
 For example, younger children may be more prone to AEs when using etanercept and median age was numerically lower in the high-dose than in the comparison group (median difference of 2 years, which was not statistically significant).

 Altogether, these results should be interpreted with caution.
 Selection bias and confounding by indication should be considered as influencing factors.
 Future, preferably randomized studies would be needed to obtain higher level evidence.